dpweb/tortell/README.md

 tortell
 =======

 Determine if your users are coming from Tor endpoints.
-For Node.JS based web servers.
+For NodeJS based web servers.

+Please note, this app uses publicly available lists, which this app downloads periodically.
+Measures are taken so that the app doesn't hammer their servers.
+If you modify or change settings, please use this module responsibly.

+Bug reports and pull requests are more than welcome.

 http
 ````